rootwork/dotfiles/SETUP.md

 * [Install Anbox for running Android apps](https://www.how2shout.com/linux/how-to-install-anbox-on-ubuntu-20-04-lts-focal-fossa/)
 * [Install Signal without a smartphone (or Android emulator)](https://ctrl.alt.coop/en/post/signal-without-a-smartphone/)

-# Startup applications
+# Startup Applications

-* Confirm the following are listed: Guake, Ulauncher, Autokey, Ferdi, Mullvad (if used)
+* In this screen, confirm the following are listed: Guake, Ulauncher, Autokey, Ferdi, Mullvad (if used)
 * Log out, then log back in

 # Backup!